SjoerdV/CaCAzureDevOpsPipeline/docs/GULM-README.md

 * Your own Azure DevOps organization, preferably linked to your Azure AD organization.
 * If the PowerShell script `Scripts\M365\3.
 Governance\_GuestUserLifeCycleManagement\Apply-GuestUserLifeCycle.ps1` needs to be run locally:
+  * This script is fully cross-platform compatible using [PowerShell 7+](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2):
-  * Only Windows 7+ with WMI 5.1 and .NET Framework 4.6.1+ is supported (Prefer Windows 10)
+    * Windows 7+ is supported (Windows 10 is recommended)
-  * [PnP PowerShell](https://github.com/pnp/PnP-PowerShell#installation) module needs to be installed
+    * Linux and MacOS are also supported
-  * [Azure AD Preview](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.105) module needs to be installed
+  * [PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) module needs to be installed
   * [Exchange Online PowerShell V2](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exchange-online-powershell-v2-module) module needs to be installed
+  * [EasyGraph](https://github.com/andlin03/EasyGraph) module needs to be installed
-* If you intend to use the 'Cert' method for authenticating:
+* If you intend to use either the 'PfxFile' or 'Thumb' method for authenticating:
   * Make sure you have [previously executed](README.md#add-certificates-and-credentials) the procedure for using the repository and pipeline in your own solution

 ### Installation

 You could create a custom app with some sort of database that will allow to store expired accounts and add a way to reactivate them by a Guest Inviter.

-I choose to have implement a combination of a SharePoint Online List and a Power Automate Flow to do exactly that.
+I chose to implement a combination of a SharePoint Online List and a Power Automate Flow to do exactly that.

 #### Add SharePoint artifacts and permissions